 For Fischer's Beethoven see APR 5502, which also contains some early Handel recordings, or EMI 74800 (Emperor Concerto, "Pathetique" and "Appassionata" Sonatas).
-Music & Arts 880, a 2-CD set of Beethoven Sonatas, is another option, as is TESTAMENT 1169 with Concertos 3 and 4 from 1954.
+Music & Arts 880, a 2-CD set of Beethoven Sonatas in later postwar performanvces, is another option, as is TESTAMENT 1169 with Concertos 3 and 4 from 1954.

 His recording of the eight Schubert Impromptus from 1938 and Wanderer Fantasy of 1934 have been gathered together on both APR 5515 and PEARL 9216.
 TESTAMENT 1145 couples the Impromptus with the Moments musicaux (1950).
-Some Brahms recordings can also be found on Testament.
-There is his collaboration with the violinist Giaconda de Vito in Violin Sonatas 1 and 3 (TESTAMENT 1024), and the Concerto No.2 (conducted by Furtwängler) on TESTAMENT 1170.
+Also on Testament. is his collaboration with the violinist Giaconda de Vito in the Brahms Violin Sonatas 1 and 3 (TESTAMENT 1024), and the Concerto No.2 (conducted by Furtwängler) on TESTAMENT 1170.
 Fischer's accompaniments to Elizabeth Schwarzkopf in 12 Schubert Lieder can be found on Warner (formerly EMI) 6787512.
-Fischer's Schumann Fantasy and Brahms F Minor Sonata (both from 1949), not previously on CD, will appear during early 2022 on APR 7314 (three CDs) along with the above-mentioned Schubert repertoire and several late Brahms solo pieces.
+Fischer's Schumann Fantasy and Brahms F Minor Sonata (both from 1949), not previously on CD, are available as of May 2022 on APR 7314 (three CDs) along with the above-mentioned Schubert repertoire and several late Brahms solo pieces.
 Also included is Fischer's rare wartime recording as pianist in the Brahms Op.25 Quartet.